oktadev/okta-blog/_source/_posts/2019-02-14-modern-token-authentication-in-node-with-express.md

   - "Token auth.
 Token Auth?
 TOKEN AUTH?!
 Come learn about token auth in @nodejs and Express.js!"
 image: blog/node-token-auth/token-authentication-flow.png
 type: conversion
+changelog:
+  - 2021-04-02: Updated Okta JWT Verifier to v2.1.0 and streamlined setup with CLI.
+See changes in [okta-blog#987]().
 ---

 Token authentication is the hottest way to authenticate users to your web applications nowadays.
 There's a lot of interest in token authentication because it *can* be faster than traditional session-based authentication in some scenarios, and also allows you some additional flexibility.
 In this post, I'm going to teach you all about token authentication: what it is, how it works, why you should use it, and how you can use it in your Node applications.
 Let's get to it!